zmike/zmike.github.io/_posts/2021-06-01-sidejacked.md

 Oops.

-The problem in this case was that I was just jamming all the pipelines into a single file
+The problem in this case was that I was just jamming all the pipelines into a single file, written once at program exit, and expecting the Vulkan driver to figure things out.

+But what if the program didn't exit cleanly?
+Or what if the write failed for some reason?

+In short, the pipeline cache was mostly being written as a big block of garbage data.
+Not very useful.